Stadio Giuseppe Moccagatta

 Stadio Giuseppe Moccagatta is a multi-use stadium in Alessandria, Italy.
-It is used mostly for football matches and is the home ground of U.S. Alessandria Calcio 1912 as well as of Juventus Next Gen. The stadium holds 5,827 people.
+It is used mostly for football matches and is the home ground of Alessandria and Juventus Next Gen. The stadium holds 5,827 people.

 The stadium was named after Giuseppe Moccagatta, an Italian businessman, politician and sports executive from Alessandria.
+It is designed in a neoclassical style, and the façade was declared a protected asset by the Ministry of Culture in 2016.